 *Tunica Cutoff was created by the US Army Corps of Engineers (COE) in 1942 when a bend in the Mississippi River was “cut off” to shorten the river.
 The MDWFP Fisheries Bureau manages the lake's fisheries resources and provides weekly fishing reports.

-Fishing Report - Updated 6/25/24
+Fishing Report - Updated 10/29/2024

 SpeciesDetail

-CrappieReports this week are to jig any cover 10 to 16 ft deep or slow troll at about the same depths out from shoreline cover; crappie caught are averaging just under a pound.
+CrappieJig any remaining cover 6 to 12 ft deep or slow troll at about the same depths out from shoreline cover.
+Crappie are averaging just under a pound.
 If you use minnows, be aware there are lots of gar.

-White BassThere have been some good catches lately casting around the ramps.
-Cast jigs or small crankbaits near the ramps, off sandy points, or in the runout.
+White BassWhite Bass are schooling on shad.
+Cast shad-imitating jigs or small crankbaits over the ramps, off sandy points, or in the runout.
 There are no size or number limits on white or yellow bass.
 However, with the lake connected to the river, you might land a striped bass or hybrid, both of which have to be over 15 inches long with a daily limit of 6 fish per person.
 The best way to tell these fish apart is by their stripes.
 White bass have 1 stripe running to the tail; stripers and hybrids have 2 or more stripes running to the tail.

 Statewide creel and size limits apply to all fish species

 Check water level trends; except for catfish, fishing is usually better on a slow fall than a fast rise.
 If the water is rising, fish shallower on the inside edges of cover.
 If the water is falling, fish deeper on the outside edges.
 Move stationary gear (lines, yo-yos, etc.) frequently if the water is rising or falling quickly.
-Contact Tracey at the Levee Commissary (662)363-2408 for up-to-date information.
+Contact the Levee Commissary (662)363-2408 for up-to-date information.

 Water Level

-The Mississippi River was at 6.2 ft (Memphis gauge) Tuesday.
-It is supposed to fluctuate slightly this week and end up at 6.7 ft by Sunday.
+The Mississippi River was at - 9.4 ft (Memphis gauge) Tuesday and is predicted to fall very, very slowly to - 10.5 ft by Sunday.
 Best fishing is usually on a slow fall from 15 to 10 ft.
 With the weir, the Mississippi River will not enter Tunica Cutoff until it rises over 6 ft (Memphis gauge), but the weir will hold the lake near 6 ft if the river drops below that level.
 Flood stage is 34 ft.
-For the river level and 5-day forecast, call (901)544-0408 (press 2) or check
+For the river level and 5-day forecast, call (901)544-0408 (press 2) or check River Summary issued by NWS Lower Mississippi RFC

 Charlie's Camp and Bordeaux (Tait) ramps are the only ones open to the public.
 Use the honor boxes.
 Bait is now available across the levee.